The Life and Work of

 Fortunately, and thanks to you, our financial picture is more positive than you might think.
 Many of you use PAR and this is providing a healthy amount each month.
 Others of you are bringing (or mailing) your weekly offering to the church.
 Some are donating using electronic methods (Canada Helps or Pay Pal).
 When we add all this up, we have almost enough every month to cover our payroll and to pay the essential bills.
 The small monthly shortfall can be absorbed by our cash on hand plus our existing line of credit at the bank.

 The various government programs seem to change daily.
-We are also to apply for programs to assist with payroll costs and will apply as appropriate.
+We will apply for the Canada Emergency Relief Benefit (CERB) loan of $40,000.
+This is interest free and 25% is forgiven if we pay off by December 2021.
+We are also eligible to apply for programs to assist with payroll costs and will apply as appropriate.
 The United Church of Canada is hosting weekly sessions to provide updates that apply to churches.
 Also, the UCC will have support programs.

 All this to say… we are in the fortunate position that our financial resources provide the balance needed for the stories Elizabeth will tell you.